Your basket is currently empty!

 Gooseberry Sawfly

-This loopy speckled green caterpillar appears so suddenly and is so voracious it will defoliate bushes overnight before you even new it was there.
+This loopy speckled green caterpillar appears so suddenly and is so voracious it will defoliate bushes overnight before you even knew it was there.
 When you shake the bush they all drop off onto the floor but soon climb back up again.
 They are quite easily dealt with and the commonly available insecticide Provado will kill them almost immediately.
 So be on guard in May and June which is when the larvae are in season and have some provado ready to hand if need be.
 Bushes that have been stripped of their foliage will shoot again quite quickly but it does set them back.

 Worcesterberry